 If we are truly working to build God’s Kingdom, we cannot afford to squander all the work in a failure of communication.
 So yes, the last 20% is the costliest, yet it is so very valuable.

 A focused conference puts us together with like-minded people…people who “get it”…with enough time to share ideas, and to generate better ones.
-Have you ever noticed how this happens almost spontaneously when several gather together with time for a lively discussion?
+Have you ever noticed how this happens almost spontaneously when Christians gather together with time for a lively discussion?
 We have!

 A conference breaks through the insulation that can surround us in a way that only happens in person.
 It is exciting to realize that the people who spend the time and money to attend are usually people with ideas and who are looking for better ways to do things!